imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/writing-instructions-for-yourself.md

 Don't worry if you don't know how to use Tails OS or KeePassX right now.
 We'll talk about how to use them later on in the book.

 1 - "Offline Tails" refers to a computer that has the Tails OS installed and is disconnected from the Internet.

+### Comments
+In the Private Google Docs, there was requests for information on "estate planning".
+Is estate planning possible with cryptocurrencies?